 For a simplified, deterministic version of the two-type Richardson model, \cite{Benjamini} shows that, on a hyperbolic graph, coexistence is possible for \emph{all} values of $\lambda>0$.
 Our proof of Theorem~\ref{thm:survival_FPP_lambda} can also be used to establish this result for the actual two-type Richardson model.
 This is the content of the next corollary, which does not need non-amenability. \begin{Corollary} Consider the two-type Richardson model defined above on a vertex transitive, hyperbolic graph.
 Then, for any $\lambda>0$, with positive probability both $\Fo$ and $\Fl$ survive. \end{Corollary}

-FPPHE can also be regarded as a natural model for the spread of two conflicting rumors (or opinions) throughout a network (represented by the underlying graph $G$).
+FPPHE can also be regarded as a natural model for the spread of two conflicting rumors throughout a network.
 In this setting, $\Fo$ represents a false rumor that starts spreading from time $0$ from the origin.
-The vertices hosting seeds of $\Fl$ represent the nodes of the network that can verify that the rumor being spread is actually false, and when they receive the false rumor (thereby becoming an activated seed), they start spreading the correct piece of information.

-In this setting, the case of $G$ being hyperbolic and non-amenable is of particular relevance, since several authors observed that some important real-world networks can be modelled by graphs equipped with a hyperbolic structure.
-A few examples in the computer science literature are \cite{Montgolfier,WSK-bis,Mahoney,Guo}.
+Vertices hosting seeds of $\Fl$ represent the nodes of the network that can verify that the rumor is actually false.
+Thus when they receive the rumor (thereby becoming an activated seed), they start spreading the correct information.
+In this setting, $G$ being hyperbolic and non-amenable is of particular relevance, since several authors observed that some important real-world networks can be modeled by graphs equipped with a hyperbolic structure \cite{Montgolfier,WSK-bis,Mahoney,Guo}.
 The last one, in particular, investigates a randomized algorithm to stop the spread of a false rumor within a large network, by using its hyperbolicity properties.
 This line of work substantially deviates from ours.
-Nonetheless, our theorems show that, in a hyperbolic graph, in order to stop the spread of the false rumor via FPPHE, it is not enough to have $\lambda>1$ as on $\mathbb{Z}^d$, but one needs to have a sufficiently large density of seeds of $\Fl$.
+Nonetheless, our theorems show that, in a hyperbolic graph, in order to stop the spread of the false rumor via FPPHE, it is not enough to have $\lambda\geq 1$ (as simulations suggest for $\mathbb{Z}^d$), but one needs to have a sufficiently large density of seeds of $\Fl$.